-Forsythia (Forsythia spp.) offer brilliant yellow blossoms that usually appear in very early spring, but sometimes as early as January.
-If you plan on using forsythia as a hedge, it is important to plant them correctly.
+Forsythia (Forsythia spp.) offers brilliant, yellow blossoms that usually appear in very early spring, but sometimes as early as January.
+If you plan on using forsythias as a hedge, it is important to plant them correctly.
 To successfully create this type of hedge, you’ll need to know how and when to trim a forsythia hedge.
 Read on for information on planting forsythia hedges and forsythia hedge pruning.

 Using Forsythia as a Hedge

 If you want a sheared, formal hedge, leave less space between the forsythia shrubs.
 When you are planning forsythia hedge spacing, take into account the mature height and spread of your species of forsythia.
-Border forsythia, for instance, grows to 10 feet tall and 12 feet wide.
+Border forsythia, for instance, grows to 10 feet (3 m.) tall and 12 feet (4 m.) wide.

 Forsythia Hedge Pruning

 It’s easy to neglect forsythia pruning since the shrubs demand so little and grow so abundantly.
-But appropriate pruning is essential when planting forsythia hedges, and trimming also keeps your shrubs blossoming generously in spring.
+Appropriate pruning is essential though when planting forsythia hedges and trimming also keeps your shrubs blossoming generously in spring.

-Trim the hedge for a second time in late July or August.
+Trim the hedge for the second time in late July or August.
 This time, use hedge clippers or shears to give a light trim to shape the hedge rather than a major pruning.